 - 1. Jurisdiction. - a.
-US Sailing and its LAOs shall immediately refer to the Center reports of misconduct that it receives that fall within the Center's exclusive jurisdiction. - b.
+US Sailing and its LAOs shall immediately (within 24 hours) refer to the Center reports of misconduct that it receives that fall within the Center's exclusive jurisdiction. - b.
 For any other reports of misconduct that it receives, such as alleged bullying, hazing, emotional or physical misconduct, or MAAPP violations, US Sailing will determine whether or not a SafeSport Code violation has occurred and the proper jurisdiction for resolving such violation. - 2.
 Intake and Investigation.
 Reports of physical and emotional misconduct, bullying, and hazing, as defined under the SafeSport Code, and violations of the MAAPP under Sections III and IV of this Handbook, may be investigated and resolved by US Sailing.
 Alternatively, US Sailing reserves the right to refer all such reports to local sailing organizations for resolution. - 3.
 Resolution.

 - a.
 US Sailing or a local sailing organization shall review the report and determine appropriate resolution. - b.
 If a local sailing organization receives a report from US Sailing, it shall resolve the report according to its policies and procedures. - c.
 Notice shall be given to the reporting party on the decision of whether there was a violation of the SafeSport code and any corrective actions or sanctions put in place. - 4.
 Reporting and Recording.
 A record of all reports received by US Sailing or an LAO, including reports that are forwarded to the Center as required herein, shall be kept by US Sailing and an LAO in a format that captures the following: - a.
-How US Sailing or an LAO responded to the report of misconduct, andb.
+How US Sailing or an LAO responded to the report of misconduct, and - b.
 The final outcome or resolution of the matter. - 5.
 US Sailing Designated Representative.
 US Sailing's Staff Counsel and Compliance Manager shall ensure this Response and Resolution Policy is followed at all times. - F. No Interference.
-US Sailing will not attempt to interfere in or attempt to influence the outcome of any Center investigations. - G. Responsiveness to Requests from the Center.
+US Sailing and US Sailing LAOs will not attempt to interfere in or attempt to influence the outcome of any Center investigations. - G. Responsiveness to Requests from the Center.
 US Sailing's Staff Counsel and Compliance Manager will respond to requests from the Center within 72 hours for: - 1. the eligibility status of any Participants, and - 2.
 The existence of any US Sailing imposed temporary measures or safety plans. - H. Policy to Enforce Sanctions and Temporary Measures.
 The US Sailing Event Quality Control System Policy can be found in Section X of this Handbook.

-I. Policy to Submit Data to Center
+I. Policy to Submit Data to Center.

-- 1. The Organization must annually submit to the Center data regarding: - a.
-Reports of emotional or physical misconduct made to the Organization or its local affiliated organizations. - 1.
+- 1. US Sailing must annually submit to the Center data regarding: - a.
+Reports of emotional or physical misconduct made to its LAOs. - 1.
 Total reported incidents of alleged emotional misconduct - 2.
 Total reported incidents of alleged physical misconduct - 3.
 Total number of investigations of alleged emotional misconduct - 4.
 Total number of investigations of alleged physical misconduct - 5.
-Total number of violations for emotional misconduct adjudicated by the Organizations, separated by cases adjudicated by NGB and cases adjudicated by its LAOs - 6.
+Total number of violations for emotional misconduct adjudicated by LAOs, separated by cases adjudicated by NGB and cases adjudicated by its LAOs - 6.
 Total number of violations for physical misconduct adjudicated by NGB and cases adjudicated by LAOs - b.
-Reports to the Organization or its local affiliated organizations that a participant violated the Minor Athlete Abuse Prevention Policies (MAAPP) - 7.
-Total reported incidents of alleged violations of the MAAPP, by policy type
+Reports to LAOs that a participant violated the Minor Athlete Abuse Prevention Policies (MAAPP) - 1.
+Total reported incidents of alleged violations of the MAAPP, by policy type - 2.
+Total number of investigations of alleged violations of the MAAPP - 3.
+Total number of violations of the MAAPP, separated by cases adjudicated by NGB and cases adjudicated by its LAO

-- 8. Total number of investigations of alleged violations of the MAAPP - 9.
-Total number of violations of the MAAPP, separated by cases adjudicated by NGB and cases adjudicated by its LAO - c.
-Reports to the Organizations or its local affiliated organization that a participant engaged in retaliation - 10.
-Total reported incidents of alleged retaliation - 11.
-Total number of investigations of alleged retaliation - 12.
+- c.
+Reports to LAOs that a participant engaged in retaliation - 1.
+Total reported incidents of alleged retaliation - 2.
+Total number of investigations of alleged retaliation - 3.
 Total number of violations of retaliation policy separated by cases adjudicated by NGB and cases adjudicated by its LAO